 The apostle Paul in his epistle to the church of Rome wrote, “Let not him that eateth despise him that eateth not; and let not him which eateth not judge him that eateth: for God hath received him” (Romans 14:3).
-In Romans the issue here discussed was the propriety of eating foods sacrificed to idols.
+In this passage, the issue here wasn’t so much as to judge what one eats, but rather the propriety of eating foods sacrificed to idols.

 According to the ancient pagan practice, priests offered meat merchandise to idols.
-Paul told the Corinthian believers—converts both from Judaism and from paganism—that because an idol was nothing (1 Corinthians 8:4), there was no wrong, in eating foods dedicated to it.
+Paul told the Corinthian believers—converts both from Judaism and from paganism—that because an idol was nothing (1 Corinthians 8:4), there was nothing wrong, in eating foods dedicated to it.

-Paul is not discussing the propriety of eating or abstaining from certain foods but rather urging the believers to be patient and not judge each other.
-“The kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost” (Romans 14:17).
+The apostle Paul is not discussing the propriety of eating or abstaining from certain foods but rather urging the believers to be patient and not judge each other.
+For “The kingdom of God is not meat and drink; but righteousness, and peace, and joy in the Holy Ghost” (Romans 14:17).
 Therefore, the man of strong faith will “follow after the things which make for peace” (Romans 14:19) and will beware lest by his eating or drinking or any other personal practice he destroys the work of God (Romans 14:20) and those for whom Christ died (Romans 14: 15).

 In His service,